SylvianHemus/SnowMan/README.md

 Something similar to EXWM

 ## Code
-Consider clojure / checkout rash REPL instead of bash-esque / eshell
+Consider clojure / checkout rash and reckless REPL and/or eshell instead of bash-esque - set config from UML to .org, inc TeX preview